 When children are vaccinated, they help prevent the spread of serious illnesses and protect vulnerable groups (like older adults and people with compromised immune systems).
 Some vaccines can become less effective over time, so it’s important for as many people to be immunized as possible.

-As vaccination rates rise, the entire population benefits, Dr. Jackson says.
+Dr. Jackson says that as vaccination rates rise, the entire population benefits.
 This is known as “herd immunity.”

-Parents who don’t vaccinate their children essentially rely on that herd immunity, he adds.
-But when people ignore vaccination schedules, they are putting everyone at risk.
+He adds that parents who don’t vaccinate their children essentially rely on herd immunity.
+But when people ignore vaccination schedules, they put everyone at risk.
 During his career as a physician, Dr. Jackson has seen children with devastating illnesses that vaccines can and do prevent.

 Dispelling vaccine myths

-For a long time, Dr. Jackson says, parents reluctant to vaccinate their children cited fears of autism links.
+For a long time, Dr. Jackson says, parents reluctant to vaccinate their children cite fears of autism links.

 “It’s been proven very clearly that autism and vaccines are not related,” he says.